Zoo animals still need to be fed despite government shutdown

-The pandas are the Washington National Zoological Park's most famous residents.
-But they still need to be fed as do thousands of other animals.
-It doesn't matter that the facility closed its gates last Wednesday.
+The Washington National Zoological Park's most famous residents still need to be fed, as do thousands of other animals, even as the facility closed its gates last Wednesday.

-The zoo is part of the Smithsonian network of museums.
-All stayed open through New Year's Day using pre-existing funds, but that money has now been exhausted.
+The zoo is part of the Smithsonian network of museums, and all stayed open through New Year's Day using pre-existing funds, but that money has now been exhausted.

-"We plan to maintain the current level of care for the animals.
-That's not going to change no matter what," said National Zoo spokeswoman Annalisa Meyer.
+"We plan to maintain the current level of care for the animals, and that's not going to change no matter what," said National Zoo spokeswoman Annalisa Meyer.

 There also are animal pregnancies to monitor and poop to be scooped.

-That's why more than half the 321 employees of the zoo will remain on the job, as will its associated Conservation Biology Institute.
+That's why more than half the 321 employees of the zoo and its associated Conservation Biology Institute will remain on the job.

 The zoo, however, will remain closed to the public.
 Last Wednesday, the normally bustling Connecticut Avenue gateway was locked tight.
-Just behind the fence, a statue of a giant panda sat alone and neglected.
-Normally, it would be covered in climbing children.
+Just behind the fence, a statue of a giant panda that would normally be covered in climbing children sat alone and neglected.
 Meyer said the zoo's animal care staff will use the downtime to conduct comprehensive medical checks on the animals.

-The zoo also will be shutting down its four popular live animal cams.
-They show the giant pandas, elephants, lions and naked mole-rats.
-Meyer said the livestreams don't really need federal employees to run them on a daily basis.
-But they still "require federal resources."
+The zoo also will be shutting down its four popular live animal cams showing the giant pandas, elephants, lions and naked mole-rats.
+Meyer said the livestreams don't really need federal employees to run them on a daily basis but still "require federal resources."

 The partial government shutdown began on Dec.
 22. President Donald Trump's demand for money for a border wall with Mexico has been the sticking point in passing funding bills for several government departments.
 Trump said last Wednesday that the shutdown will last "as long as it takes."

-A similar arrangement governs the Kennedy Center, which is cutting back its public visitation hours.
-But it is still planning to host its scheduled concerts and performances.
+A similar arrangement governs the Kennedy Center, which is cutting back its public visitation hours but still planning to host its scheduled concerts and performances.
 Kennedy Center spokeswoman Michelle Pendoley deadpanned: "The show must go on."

 With no imminent signs that the shutdown will end soon, Washington's tourism officials are working to ensure that tourists don't cancel their trips entirely.
-The mayor's office and Washington's tourism bureau have released a list of private museums and off-the-beaten-path attractions for visitors.
-These sites include the Newseum, the National Museum of Women in the Arts and the Museum of the Bible.
-It also includes Ford's Theatre and DAR Constitution Hall.
+The mayor's office and Washington's tourism bureau have released a list of private museums and off-the-beaten-path attractions for visitors, including the Newseum, the National Museum of Women in the Arts, the Museum of the Bible, Ford's Theatre and DAR Constitution Hall.